whosonfirst/go-whosonfirst-libpostal/docs/index.md

 ]
 ```

 By default both [Libpostal](https://github.com/openvenues/libpostal) and the Libpostal API return results a list of dictionaries, each containing a `label` and `value` key.
-This is because...
+This is because there are occasions when a given key may have multiple values, for example an address that contains a cross-street.

+If you would prefer to have API results returned as a simple dictionary with labels as keys and values as lists of possible strings you should append the `format=keys` parameter.

 |parameter|value|
 | :--- | :--- |